 - The UAE has pioneered renewable energy in the heart of the hydrocarbon industry.
-Resulting from over 15 years of R&D and policy work, solar is now available at 1.35 cents per kilowatt hour, the lowest rate in the world and the cheapest daytime power source compared to all other options in the Middle East.
-The UAE has three of the world's largest solar plants and is rapidly building more. - The UAE has pledged to achieve net zero emissions by 2050.
-This builds on the UAE's second UNFCCC Nationally Determined Contribution (NDC) submitted in December 2020, which made it the first country in the region to commit to an economy-wide reduction in greenhouse gas emissions by 2030.

-Rapid deployment of renewable energy projects is helping to reduce the UAE's carbon footprint.
-Operating three of the world's largest and lowest-cost solar plants - along with the expansion of civilian nuclear generating capacity - is contributing to the UAE's energy diversification.

-The UAE is working to lower the carbon impact of
+Resulting from over 15 years of R&D and policy work, solar is now available at 1.35 cents per kilowatt hour.
+The UAE has three of the world's largest solar plants and is rapidly building more. - As a starting point, the UAE has pledged to reduce greenhouse gas emissions by 23.5 percent by 2030 in its United Nations Framework Convention on Climate Change (UNFCCC) Nationally Determined Contribution (NDC) for COP26.
+By 2050, at least half of the nation's energy needs will come from renewables and other near-zero carbon sources. - Rapid deployment of renewable energy projects is helping to reduce the UAE's carbon footprint.
+Operating three of the world's largest and lowest-cost solar plants - along with the expansion of civilian nuclear generating capacity - is contributing to the UAE's energy diversification. - The UAE is working to lower the carbon impact of hydrocarbons.

-• hydrocarbons.
 Recognizing that the world will continue to rely on oil and gas for now, the UAE is a leader in carbon capture, and is reducing the carbon intensity of its production operations.

+Updated: April 2022 Page 1